-The water for these machines is held in an internal tank, which range in size from as little as 0.1 gallon, for small, personal units to more than 10 gallons for whole-home models.
+The water for these machines is held in an internal tank, which ranges in size from as little as 0.1 gallon for small personal units to more than 10 gallons for whole-home models.
 The larger the tank, the longer the cooler can operate, so opt for a product with at least a 5-gallon tank if you want to run the cooler through the night.

 Air Swing Delivery System

-An air swing delivery system refers to the oscillation feature present on some evaporative air coolers and most fans.
+An air swing delivery system is the oscillation feature present in some evaporative air coolers and most fans.
 Oscillation louvers in the cooler control how far the cooler can oscillate, typically ranging from a fixed position (0 degrees) up to an arc of 120 degrees.
 Other common oscillation settings include 40 degrees and 70 degrees, allowing users to set the ideal range of motion for the cooler.

 Adjustable vents are another convenient control feature.
 Changing the angle of the vent will alter the direction of the cool air flowing from the unit.
 This allows the user to direct air to the ground, up into the air, or to the left or right, depending on where people are gathered.

-Wheels make an evaporative air cooler easy to move from room to room and also lessens the risk of water in the tank shifting and spilling.
-Typically these models have four wheels attached to the base and may have two locking wheels to keep the cooler stationary once it’s in place.
-Just keep in mind that even with a set of wheels, the water in the tank can still spill if the cooler is quickly jerked or pushed across the floor.
+Wheels make an evaporative air cooler easy to move from room to room and they also lessen the risk of water in the tank shifting and spilling.
+Typically, these models have four wheels attached to the base and may have two locking wheels to keep the cooler stationary once it’s in place.
+However, even with a set of wheels, the water in the tank can still spill if the cooler is quickly jerked or pushed across the floor.